 - Walnuts to your taste (I used about 1/2 cup)

 - Finely grated fresh Parmesan I use blender parm, see intro for instructions

-- Mix the olive oil, vinegar and seasoning in a large bowl before adding the herbs and greens.
+- Whisk the olive oil, vinegar, maple syrup, mustard and seasoning in a large bowl before adding the herbs and greens.
 Stir to coat.
 I like to do it this way because it coats and softens the greens slightly, which is great if you’re using something woodier like Parsley.

 - Add the tomatoes and cucumbers to the bowl and mix gently to combine.
 Add the remaining ingredients and toss to coat.
 Taste for seasoning (and add a little extra parmesan if necessary) and serve.